Back to Blog

 5 Lifestyle Changes That Actually Lower Blood Pressure

-Hypertension affects an estimated 47% of American adults — and many don't know it.
-It's called the "silent killer" because it rarely causes symptoms until serious damage is done: heart attack, stroke, kidney failure.
+Hypertension affects about 47 percent of American adults.
+Many don't know it, because it rarely causes symptoms until significant damage has already happened: heart attack, stroke, kidney failure, vascular dementia.

-The DASH diet (Dietary Approaches to Stop Hypertension) isn't a fad — it's one of the most studied dietary interventions in medicine.
+The DASH diet (Dietary Approaches to Stop Hypertension) is one of the most extensively studied dietary interventions in medicine.
 It emphasizes:

 • Whole grains